Pierre Guyotat

-Early life
+Early life and education

-Pierre Guyotat was born on 9 January 1940 in Bourg-Argental, Loire.
+Pierre Guyotat was born on 9 January 1940 in Bourg-Argental, a small town in a mountainous area near Lyon.
+His father was a doctor, who aided local partisans during the occupation of France by the Nazis in World War II.

-Literary career
+Guyotat attended Catholic schools.
+He wanted to become a painter as a child, and admired Picasso and Matisse, who were still alive then.
+He also wrote poetry and some prose when he was a school-aged teenager.

+Career

+Many of Guyotat's novels are set in imaginary north African war zones.

 1960s–1970s

-Guyotat wrote his first novel, Sur un cheval, in 1960.
-He was called to Algeria in the same year to fight in the Algerian War.
+Guyotat wrote his first novel, Sur un cheval, after fleeing to Paris after the death of his mother in 1958.

-In 1962 he was found guilty of desertion and publishing forbidden material.
-After three months in jail he was transferred to a disciplinary centre.
+He was called to Algeria in 1960 to fight in the Algerian War.
+He had sympathy for the Algerians and encouraged the Algerian conscripts to desert.
+In 1962 he was charged with complicity in desertion, damaging the morale of the army, and was held incommunicado in an underground prison for three months without trial, then transferred to a disciplinary unit.
 Back in Paris, he got involved in journalism, writing first for France Observateur, then for Nouvel Observateur.
 In 1964, Guyotat published his second novel Ashby.

 Between 1964 and 1975, Guyotat travelled extensively in the Sahara.
 In July 1967, he was invited to Cuba, along with other writers, where he travelled to the Sierra Maestra with Fidel Castro.

 In 1967, he published Tombeau pour cinq cent mille soldats (later released in English as Tomb for 500,000 Soldiers).
 Based on his ordeal as a soldier in the Algerian War, the book earned a cult reputation and became the subject of various controversies, mostly because of its omnipresent sexual obsessions and homoeroticism.

 In 1968, Guyotat became a member of the French Communist Party, which he left in 1971.